Austen Riggs Center: 1947–1967

-In 1947, Dr. Robert P. Knight, the former chief of staff of the Menninger Foundation came to Riggs as medical director.
-A friend of Anna Freud's and well known in the burgeoning world of American psychoanalysis, Knight emphasized talk therapy and rehabilitation, and avoided common practices in psychiatric hospitals of the time, including electroshock, insulin coma, and lobotomy.
-Knight regarded medications as useful to "lessen distress, improve the patient's behavior and increase his accessibility to psychotherapy," but believed that ultimately a patient's troubles "must be worked out in treatment, if it is ever to be worked out at all."
+In 1947, Dr. Robert P. Knight, the former chief of staff of the Menninger Foundation, became the medical director at Riggs.
+A friend of Anna Freud and well-known in American psychoanalysis, Knight emphasized talk therapy and rehabilitation and avoided more extreme therapies widely used in psychiatric hospitals of the time, for example electroconvulsive therapy, insulin shock therapy, and lobotomy.

-A president of both the American Psychiatric Association and the American Psychoanalytic Foundation, Knight was an authority on borderline personality disorder, which he said referred to patients who were "quite sick but not frankly psychotic."
-Under his direction Austen Riggs began to receive more seriously ill patients, and to explore ways to put into practice Knight's ideas that borderline patients needed a combination of structure and freedom in order to negotiate their own path toward health.
+Knight, who served as president of both the American Psychiatric Association and the American Psychoanalytic Foundation, was an authority on borderline personality disorder, which he said referred to patients who were "quite sick but not frankly psychotic."
+Under his direction, the facility began to receive more seriously ill patients and developed practices based on Knight's ideas that borderline patients needed a combination of structure and freedom to negotiate their path toward health.

-Early in Knight's tenure, when, facing some turmoil with a younger patient population, he convened a conference of patients and staff to work out philosophy and procedures of a therapeutic community.
+Early in Knight's tenure, he convened a conference of patients and staff to work out the philosophy and procedures of a therapeutic community.